Oliver-Lack/Wordie-AI/readme.md

 # Wordie is a Flask based AI interface web app for Human-AI interaction research

+The app runs with gunicorn, currently integrated with an OpenAI API, and dumps data to various files when API calls are made.
+This includes interactions.json, interactions_backup.csv, and AWS S3 bucket API integration.
+Each data files collects the same data from the interaction.
+That is:
+- user_id
+- prolific_id
+- temperature
+- model
+- user message
+- AI message
+- logprobs (log probabilities) of AI message
+- sequence log probability
+- interaction log probability
+- prompt-tokens
+- completion-tokens
+- total-tokens
+- timestamps

+The users.db is used to store prolific IDs, interface assigned user_ids, conversation history, and passwords for experimental condition assignment.
+The users.db is used for the apps functionality and not data collection or analyses.

+## How to run Wordie:

 1. Register for an API key and and create an environment variable named "OPENAI_API_KEY" with the key in it

 2. Start the app